pjungwir/pg-temporal-talk-2020/slides.md

 - This is what you say to define a temporal primary key.
 - Id is an ordinary column, like an integer.
+  - I'll call this the "scalar" part, maybe betraying some Perl influence.
+  - It can be whatever type you like.
+  - You can multiple columns.
 - `valid_at` is a range column, or hopefully soon a PERIOD.
-  - PERIODs are weird SQL:2011 things that are like ranges but worse.
+  - PERIODs are weird SQL:2011 things that are like ranges but not as good.
-  - I'd like to support both.
+  - I'd like to support both for compatibility sake, but personally in my own projects I'll just use ranges.
 - Of course you can also specify a temporal PK in your CREATE TABLE.